 If you want to do your own simulations, a good free download is LTspice XVII, Analog Devices' version of SPICE, with schematic capture interface.
 This is pretty much analog-only.
 It is compatible with component libraries from other manufacturers.
-The Windows version is much better than the Mac.
+The Windows UI is similar to Multisim.
+The Mac version takes some getting used to (Google for tutorials.)
+There is a writeup on LTspice by Kael Hansen on the website.
+Also see Appendix J in H&H. KiCad is good for PC board layout.